Updated for 2021

 28250 Ynez Rd., Temecula, CA 92591

-The Veterans Memorial honors those who have served our country during times of peace and times of war, dating back from the Revolutionary War to present times.
+The Veterans Memorial honors those who have served our country during times of peace and times of war, dating back from the Revolutionary War to the present.
 While young ones may not appreciate the significance of the Veterans Memorial, they’re sure to enjoy the adjacent duck pond!
 It’s a great spot to bring a picnic, sit back, and enjoy your surroundings.
+(But be sure to adhere to the posted signs and remember not to feed the ducks.)

 Kent Hintergardt Memorial Park